Signal crayfish: Description

+Members of this species are typically 6–9 cm (2.4–3.5 in) long, although sizes up to 16–20 cm (6–8 in) are possible.
+They typically weigh 60 g and 110 g at carapace lengths of 50 mm and 70 mm, respectively.
+Their dorsal surface is typically brown, but can range from bright red to blue.
+A distinctive white to pale blue-green patch is present near the claw hinge.
+The surface of the carapace and claws are smooth.
+P. leniusculus can often be confused with the noble crayfish (Astacus astacus), but lacks a row of spines on the shoulders of the carapace to distinguish them.

-Native range
+Geographic range

-The signal crayfish is endemic to North America west of the Rocky Mountains, including the Canadian province of British Columbia, and the U.S. states of Washington, Oregon, and Idaho.
-It was introduced to California in 1912 into the San Lorenzo River watershed and from there rapidly spread throughout the state.
-The only native crayfish remaining in California (aside from Pacifastacus leniusculus klamathensis, a subspecies of signal crayfish believed to be native to the Klamath River in Northern California) is the Shasta crayfish, of Shasta County, California (Pacifastacus fortis), where efforts are being made to create a barrier to signal crayfish invasion.
+P. leniusculus is thought to be endemic to the Columbia River Basin in North America, which includes the Canadian province of British Columbia and U.S. states Washington, Oregon, and Idaho.
+However, substantial cryptic diversity exists, with morphology-based taxonomy and molecular evidence suggesting that three groups are highly distinctive from P. leniusculus in discrete geographic regions: the Chehalis River glacial refugium, central Oregon and the Okanagan Plateau.
+First introduced to the San Lorenzo River watershed in California in 1912, P. leniusculus has since spread through the state.
+The only native crayfish remaining in California (aside from Pacifastacus leniusculus klamathensis, a subspecies of P. leniusculus believed to be native to the Klamath River in Northern California) is the Shasta crayfish, of Shasta County, California (Pacifastacus fortis).
+Efforts are being made to create a barrier to signal crayfish invasion in this region.
 Within North America, it has also been introduced to Nevada, and the populations in Utah may be the result of introductions.
 It has also been found in Alaska, specifically Kodiak Island, in the Buskin River and Buskin Lake.
 It is listed as a species of least concern on the IUCN Red List.

+P. leniusculus was first introduced to Europe in 1960 and have spread across the continent since, both intentionally and not.
+As of 2009, they can now be found in 27 European countries and regions, making it the most widespread invasive freshwater crayfish species in Europe.